HackThePath/HackThePath/README.md

 ---

-This repository is essentially a **public portfolio of my learning, projects, and analytical thinking process.**
+This repository is essentially a **Public portfolio of my Learning, Projects & Analytical Thinking Process.**